saklani/nova/README.md

-# Supernova
+# Nova

-Supernova is a Web3 library in Dart.
+Nova is a Web3 library in Dart.

 # Getting Started